-In dopamine-secreting neurons, dopamine is metabolized into HVA, which can be measured in the urine organic acid test.
+In dopamine-secreting neurons, dopa is metabolized into HVA, which can be measured in the urine organic acid test.
 In neurons in the peripheral and regions of the central nervous system, and in the adrenal gland, dopamine is converted to norepinephrine by dopamine-beta-hydroxylase.
 Dopamine-beta-hydroxylase requires vitamin C (ascorbic acid) and copper as cofactors.
 In the adrenal gland, norepinephrine is further converted to epinephrine.
 Both epinephrine and norepinephrine may then be metabolized into vanillylmandelic acid (VMA).

-When HVA levels are very low it is an underproduction of dopamine, typically due to adrenal fatigue and/or a deficiency in L-phenylalanine, L-tyrosine and/or vitamin B6.
+When HVA levels are very low it is an underproduction of dopa, typically due to adrenal fatigue and/or a deficiency in L-phenylalanine, L-tyrosine and/or vitamin B6.
 When HVA is high and VMA is low, it is a sign of poor conversion from dopamine to norepinephrine and epinephrine.
 This could be due to low vitamin C or copper or due to C Diff overgrowth.